IOPConnect

 Supporting diversity and excellence in IOP Awards

 The IOP Awards celebrate brilliant physics everywhere.
-Find out how we’re working to make sure our awards reflect the diversity and excellence of the whole physics community and read more about our awards EDI data.
+Find out how we’re working to make sure our awards reflect the diversity and excellence of the whole physics community and read more about our awards equality, diversity and inclusion (EDI) data.

 Brilliant physics is everywhere